chaos-mesh/website/docs/use-grafana-data-source.md

 ---
-title: Use Grafana Data Source for Observations
+title: Use Grafana Data Source Plugin for Observations
 ---

 This document describes how to install the Data Source plugin locally in Grafana and make observations using Grafana Data Source.

 :::note

-- Grafana should be `7.0.0` or later.
+- Grafana should be in 7.0.0 or later versions.
-- Because Grafana is not yet accepting the plugin submission for Chaos Mesh Data Source, it can't be installed via `grafana-cli` at this time.
+- The Data Source plugin cannot be installed through `grafana-cli` at this time, because Grafana has not yet accepted the plugin submission for Chaos Mesh Data Source.

 :::